-There is a cap on the total RC that will be accepted at the peer review.
-Each panel will be allocated a quota of RC.
-The allocation will be proportional to the RC request within the panel, and normalized to the total RC available.
-Thus panels with a lot of constrained and/or high ecliptic latitude targets will have a higher quota of RC (analogous to the old "constraints" used in earlier cycles).
+There is a cap on the total RC that will be accepted by the peer review process.
+Each topical category will be allocated a quota of RC.
+The allocation will be proportional to the RC request within the topical category, and normalized to the total RC available.
+Thus topical categories with a lot of constrained and/or high ecliptic latitude targets will have a higher quota of RC (analogous to the old "constraints" used in earlier cycles).

 Details: Degradation of the thermal insulation of the Chandra spacecraft has resulted in the heating of multiple components whose temperatures must be regulated for proper performance.
 Different components undergo heating at different solar pitch angles, and observation scheduling consists of a delicate balance between heating and cooling of these different components, while also managing momentum and satisfying science constraints on the observations.
-Overall, regions of the sky near the ecliptic poles produce the most difficult thermal challenges.
+Thermal challenges become more difficult for targets at larger ecliptic latitudes.